Guillermo Graaven

-Guillermo Graaven (born 17 January 1982) is a Dutch former professional footballer who played as a forward.
+Guillermo Graaven (born 17 January 1982) is a Dutch retired footballer who played as a forward.

 Club career

 After progressing through the Ajax youth academy, he joined Ipswich Town with fellow Dutchman Nabil Abidallah.
-He left the English club without playing for the senior team..
+He left the English club without playing for the senior team.
+An injury in his first season and a false rape claim hampered his progress at the club.

 He made his debut in professional football in his native country at TOP Oss after unsuccessful trials with Motherwell, Standard Liège and Anderlecht.
 Later, he played for other Dutch clubs at the Eerste Divisie and amateur leagues before retiring in 2010.

 International career

 Graaven played six times for the Netherlands U-17.
 He played in all the three matches at the 1999 UEFA European Under-16 Championship qualifying where his team failed to qualify to the finals.